e-kwsm/openpbs/test/fw/doc/commands.rst

 .. option:: --switch-version

-    swith to a version of PBS installed on the system.
+    switch to a version of PBS installed on the system.
 This only supports modifying the PBS installed on a system that matches PBS_CONF_FILE.